Edmund Randolph: Early life

-Upon the death of his uncle Peyton Randolph in October 1775, Randolph returned to Virginia to act as executor of the estate and, while there, was elected as a representative to the Fourth Virginia Convention.
+Upon the death of his uncle Peyton Randolph in October 1775, Edmund Randolph returned to Virginia to act as executor of the estate and, while there, was elected as a representative to the Fourth Virginia Convention.
 He was later mayor of Williamsburg and then attorney general of Virginia, a post he held until 1786.
 He was married on August 29, 1776, to Elizabeth Nicholas, the daughter of Robert C. Nicholas, and had a total of six children, including Peyton Randolph, Governor of Virginia from 1811 to 1812.

 Political career

 Early political career

 Randolph was selected as one of 11 delegates to represent Virginia at the Continental Congress in 1779 and served as a delegate until 1782.
 He also remained in private law practice, handling numerous legal issues for Washington and others.

 Randolph was elected as Governor of Virginia in 1786.
 That year, he was a delegate to the Annapolis Convention.
 He had taken on the young John Marshall as a student and then law partner and transferred his lucrative law practice to Marshall when Randolph became governor since Virginia law barred executive officers from private practice in its courts.